Reading: Applied Part 2. Specification Defect Diagnostics

 Applied Part 2.
 Diagnosing Specification Defects

 Status: Recommendation.
-Injecting one controlled defect into the specification is a training technique close to mutation testing.
-Specific defect classes (cycle, priority_conflict, hidden_out_of_scope) are used in projects but not standardized.
-Stuckness metrics (ask_storm, stage_regress) are frontier.
+Injecting a single controlled defect into a specification is a learning technique close to mutation testing.
+Specific defect classes (cycle, priority_conflict, hidden_out_of_scope) are applied in projects but are not standardized.
+Stuck-state metrics (ask_storm, stage_regress) are frontier work.

-The engineering name for the technique is controlled-defect specification: you intentionally introduce one defect to test diagnosis.
-The text sometimes uses the short label "poisoned specification," but it should not obscure the main rule: one mutation, one symptom, one recovery criterion.
+The engineering name for the technique is the controllably defective specification: you deliberately introduce one defect to test diagnostics.
+The text sometimes uses the short label "poisoned specification", but it should not obscure the main rule: one mutation, one symptom, one recovery criterion.

-This chapter continues two basic ideas from the first volume: negative requirements from Part 7 and antipatterns from Part 20.
-The difference is that now the defect is introduced intentionally and bounded in advance.
-Do not try to test the entire triage process here: the training minimum is a poisoned/fixed pair and one recovery line in validation.md.
+This chapter continues two foundational ideas from Volume 1: negative requirements from part 7 and antipatterns from part 20.
+The difference is that now the defect is introduced deliberately and bounded in advance.
+Do not try to verify the entire triage process here: the learning minimum is a poisoned/fixed pair and one recovery line in validation.md.

 Before Reading

-• Foundation from the first volume: Part 7 provides negative requirements, Part 20 provides SDD antipatterns.
+• Anchor from Volume 1: part 7 gives negative requirements, part 20 gives SDD antipatterns.

-• Local training case: appointment_latency, because priority conflict is visible without external infrastructure.
+• Local learning case: appointment_latency, because the priority conflict is visible without external infrastructure.

-• Trail for capstone/: poisoned/fixed pair for high_memory_usage and one recovery line in validation.md.
+• Trail for capstone/: a poisoned/fixed pair for high_memory_usage and one recovery line in validation.md.

 • Key term for the first pass: controlled defect.

-• What to defer: metrics ask_storm, stage_regress, full reverse run, and automatic cycle detection.
+• What to defer: ask_storm and stage_regress metrics, full reverse replay, and automatic cycle detection.

 The boundary with neighboring techniques is simple.
-This chapter is one manually introduced defect and one stuckness symptom.
-Chapter 4 is one minimal counterexample to formal Then.
+This chapter is one manually injected defect and one stuck-state symptom.
+Chapter 4 is one minimal counterexample to a formal Then.
 Chapter 5 is many deterministic mutants for testing the validator.
-Chapter 8 is the official protocol of dispute, evidence, and precedent.
+Chapter 8 is the formal protocol for dispute, evidence, and precedent.

-The chapter scenario is rising latency of the appointments-api route, the agent page on Hono JSX that first appeared in Part 11 of the first volume.
-The same domain, but under stress.
-The catalog of classic errors that mutations build on is in Part 20.
+The chapter's scenario is a latency spike on the appointments-api route, the agent page on Hono JSX, which first appeared in part 11 of Volume 1.
+The same domain, just under stress.
+The catalog of classic errors that the mutations rely on is in part 20.
 SDD Antipatterns.

 Goal

-After this chapter you will be able to intentionally break the incident triage specification, identify the stuckness point of Qwen Code, and bring the specification to a stable, reproducible state.
+After this chapter, you will be able to deliberately break an incident-triage specification, identify the point where Qwen Code gets stuck, and bring the specification to a stable, reproducible state.

-The training value is not in getting perfect triage immediately.
-The goal is to learn to produce a controlled failure, read its traces, and fix the root cause in requirements.
-The result will be a working technique:
+The learning value is not in getting a flawless triage right away.
+The goal is to learn how to produce a controlled failure, read its traces, and fix the root cause in the requirements.
+The outcome will be a working technique:

 • one defect per iteration;